j-ar7/spotify-song-popularity-prediction/README.md

     -   `combined_artist_popularity`: The sum of popularity scores of all artists on a track.
     -   `combined_following`: The sum of followers of all artists on a track.
     -   `combined_genres`: A complete list of all unique genres associated with the track's artists.
--   **Multi-Hot Encoding**: To handle multiple genres per song, the script identifies the top 800 most frequent genres and performs multi-hot encoding, creating a wide DataFrame with binary features for each of these top genres.
+-   **Multi-Hot Encoding**: To handle multiple genres per song, the script identifies the top **N=1500** (out of 4672) most frequent genres and performs multi-hot encoding, creating a wide DataFrame with binary features for each of these top genres.
 -   **Finalization**: The script extracts the `release_year` from the release date and handles missing values for the new combined features before saving the final, model-ready dataset to `processed_data/model_data.csv`.

 ### 2. Model Training (`02_train.py`)
 -   **Data Preparation**: This script loads the clean, pre-encoded data from the previous step.
 -   **Splitting & Scaling**: The data is split into 80% for training and 20% for testing.
 The script then scales all numerical features using `StandardScaler`.
--   **Training**: A `RandomForestRegressor` model with 60 estimators is trained on the prepared data.
+-   **Training**: A `RandomForestRegressor` model with 100 estimators is trained on the prepared data.
 -   **Evaluation**: The model's performance is evaluated on the unseen test set, and its RMSE and R-squared scores are printed to the console.
 -   **Saving**: The trained model and the scaler object are saved to the `saved_models/` directory using `joblib` for later use.